ZXEducation/mpv/DOCS/man/input.rst

     are the GDI names (\\.\DISPLAY1, \\.\DISPLAY2, etc.) and the first display in the list will be the one that Windows considers associated with the window (as determined by the MonitorFromWindow API.)
-On macOS these are the Display Product Names as used in the System Information with a serial number in brackets and only one display name is returned since a window can only be on one screen.
-On Wayland, these are the wl_output names if protocol version >= 4 is used (LVDS-1, HDMI-A-1, X11-1, etc.), or the wl_output model reported by the geometry event if protocol version < 4 is used.
+On macOS these are the Display Product Names as used in the System Information and only one display name is returned since a window can only be on one screen.

 ``display-fps``
     The refresh rate of the current display.
 Currently, this is the lowest FPS